mercadopago/devsite-docs/guides/online-payments/checkout-api/advanced-integration.en.md

 ### Search for an existing customer

-You can search for customer information, if needed; for example, when you don't know the assigned ID.
+You can search for customer information, if necessary; for example, when you don't know the assigned ID.
 The e-mail is the required parameter to get it.

 [[[